 And send the relevant paperwork to [Insert ADDRESSEE FOR PAPERWORK] at the above address.

-Invoices must be paid promptly [within 30 days of receipt.
+Invoices must be paid promptly within 30 days of receipt.
 No payment shall be made in the case where invoices are not presented in a complete, accurate and timely fashion and funding has been irrecoverably reclaimed by the Funder as a result of such delay or inadequacy.

 B. Supplies Arrangements